MileHacker Logo

 • Quick-drying sand towel.

-• Flip-flops or water shoes for beaches and islands.
+• Flip-flops or water shoes for sand and islands.

 • Optional snorkel mask (rentals often found).